kafiulshabbir/general-engineering-mipt/README.md

 ## Content (roughly)

--Programming a Raspberry Pi
+-Programming a Raspberry Pi.

 -Comitting the files to your git hub reprository.

--Plotting on Python
+-Plotting on Python.

 ## Existence?
 This reprositoty is not deleted for two reasons: